gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - all other Buildship tests must still pass, as this story should not change the user facing behavior
 - the model for one project cannot be built -> no project is synchronized

-### Story - `EclipseWorkspace` model for a composite does not include duplicate eclipse project names
+### Story - Model for a composite does not include duplicate eclipse project names

 Individual projects in a composite might have the same project name.
 This story implements a de-duping mechanism for the Eclipse model, such that the generated eclipse projects are uniquely identified.

 ##### Implementation

-- If an `EclipseWorkspace` would include two projects with the same project name, an algorithm will de-duplicate the Eclipse project names.
+- If an `Set<ModelResult<EclipseProject>>` would include two projects with the same project name, an algorithm will de-duplicate the Eclipse project names.
 De-duped Eclipse project names are only logic references to the original projects.
 The actual project name stays unchanged.
 - Gradle core implements a similar algorithm for the IDE plugins.
 This implementation will be reused.
 The current implementation would have to be refactored and moved to an internal package in the tooling-api subproject.
 The de-duplication implementation should use Tooling API's `HierarchicalElement` interface to access the name and hierarchy of projects.
 The IDE